Chris Killip: Life and work

 Killip was born in Douglas, Isle of Man; his parents ran the Highlander pub.
 He left school at 16 to work as a trainee hotel manager, while also working as a beach photographer.
 In 1964, aged 18, he moved to London where he worked as an assistant to the advertising photographer Adrian Flowers.
 He soon went freelance, along with periods working in his father's pub on the Isle of Man.
 In 1969, Killip ended his commercial work to concentrate on his own photography.
 The work from this time was eventually published by the Arts Council as Isle of Man: A Book about the Manx in 1980 with a text by John Berger.
 In 1972, he was commissioned by the Arts Council to photograph Bury St Edmunds and Huddersfield, and in 1975 he won a two-year fellowship from Northern Arts to photograph the northeast of England.
-He moved to Newcastle-upon-Tyne to pursue this work, which Creative Camera devoted its entire May 1977 issue to.
+He moved to Newcastle-upon-Tyne to pursue this work, to which Creative Camera devoted most of its May 1977 issue.

 In 1977, Killip became a co-founder, exhibition curator, and advisor at the Side Gallery, Newcastle, and worked as its first director for 18 months.
 He produced a body of work from his photographs in the northeast of England, published in 1988 as In Flagrante with a text by Berger and Sylvia Grant.
 These black and white images, "portraits of Tyneside's working class communities amongst the signifiers of the region's declining industrial landscape", mostly made on 4×5 film, are now recognised as among the most important visual records of living in 1980s Britain.
 Gerry Badger describes the photographs as "taken from a point of view that opposed everything [Thatcher] stood for", and the book as "about community", "a dark, pessimistic journey".